A variety of learning experiences

 Types of Assessments:

 a) Students are evaluated and graded in each theory course as indicated in the respective course outlines.
-This may include, but not limited to, exams, quizzes, written papers, discussion forums, individual and group projects.
+This may include, but is not limited to, exams, quizzes, written papers, discussion forums, case studies, individual and group projects, and presentations.

-b) Competency appraisals are used to assess competence in psychomotor skills in the lab.
+b) Competency appraisals and simulations are used to assess competence in psychomotor and practical skills in the lab.

-c) In the practicum course, assessment occurs on a continual basis.
+c) In the practicum course, assessment occurs on a continual basis and uses the Practicum Evaluation Tool.
 All activities in which students participate may be considered assessment.
+Students are provided opportunity for reflection and self-assessment.
 Preceptors provide verbal and written feedback to the student and instructor; instructors are responsible for final assessment and assignment of CRG/NCG in the course.

 Supplemental Assessment(s)